ankitRaj10022/WorkforceIQ-AI-/README.md

 python run.py
 ```

-By default, local evaluation can use SQLite for zero-friction setup.
-Production and serious staging should use MySQL.
+Local evaluation can use SQLite for convenience.
+Staging and production should use MySQL.

-## Demo Access
+## Demo And Evaluation Access

-For local development, the repository includes a development token flow and seeded demo identities such as:
+For controlled demos and QA, the project includes seeded identities such as:

 - `super-admin-1`
 - `hr-manager-1`